rvillaver/DominoRun/README.md

   - If you are unable to fully pay the next space you must stop on the current space.
   - Moving through an empty space does not cost pips.
   - Once per turn you may __combine two unused dice values__ to use for moving.
-  - __Keys:__ Whenever you complete a key by moving on the 2nd space of a double value tile, flip that tile face-down as a key and unlock a treasure of your choice:
+  - __Keys:__ Whenever you complete a key by moving on the 2nd space of a double value tile, flip that tile face-down as a __claimed key__ and unlock a treasure of your choice:
     * __Bonus Dice:__ Gain a new dice to add to your next roll.
     * __Bonus Ability:__ Draw until you find a non-double non-empty spaced tile from the pile and put it in front of you face-up.
 Return the rest of the tiles drawn this way face-down.
 This tile allows the you once per turn to convert a die face of the lower value to the higher value.